AdamClarkStandke/GAN_Models/README.md

 ![alt text](https://github.com/aCStandke/GAN_Models/blob/main/Screenshot%202022-05-21%202.20.44%20AM.png "value function")[^1].

 However as the authors of the paper note this objective function does not perform in practice, since it may not provide sufficient gradients for the generator to acutally learn, especially during the early stages of learning when the discriminator is very accurate (i.e. outputing 0 rather than 1 so the gradient will be 0 and the weights of the generator will not move).
 So rather than training the generator to minimize log(1-D(G(**z**))), training is done to maximize log D(G(**z**)).[^1].
-Having said that, I followed the tensorflow implementation which just used the binay cross entropy loss.
-Even though the loss worked very well on the MINST fashion dataset, for more complex datasets, that take many epochs of training time, the objective function should be changed to what is described in the paper.

 - - - - - - - - - - - - - -
 # Deep Convolutional GAN using MINST Fashion Dataset: